-Natural, thick and beautifully shaped eyebrows can take years off your face, I feel they even made me look happier.
-Thanks to threading, I managed to transform my barley-there brows into fuller, more natural looking eyebrows I’m proud of.
-Here is how I did it…
+Natural, thick and beautifully shaped eyebrows can take years off your face, hell, they even made me look happier.
+Thanks to a threading therapist, I managed to transform my barely-there brows into the fuller, natural brows I was born with!

-All eyebrows have their own individual style and have three main functions – facial expressiveness, framing the face and of course, protecting your eyes from water and other debris.
-I wish someone had told my younger self this.
+All eyebrows have their own individual style and have three main functions – facial expressiveness, framing the face and of course, protecting your eyes from water and other debris – ok ill stop lecturing, I just wish someone had told my younger self this.

-In 2000 my brows were at their fullest, super youthful, natural and actually did their job.
-Unfortunately, my lusciously thick brows stopped at 13 as I began experimenting with beauty and had my first brow shape.
+At 12, my brows were at their fullest, super youthful, natural and actually did their job.
+Unfortunately, my lusciously thick brows stopped at 13.
+I began experimenting with beauty and had my first brow shape.
 Fast forward another 13 years of bad wax jobs and over-plucking, I was a 25-year-old who was used to drawing on her brows!

-No one is really going to say you have bad brows unless you ask, and before that you have to actually be aware of the problem.
-I feel there are a heap of women like myself who don’t realise their brows are thinning or how much it’s impacting their facial expressiveness (if you want to go see a Brow Artist, take a look at my recommendations via email, page coming soon).
-Thankfully, in 2013 I started marketing for a brow bar and the first project was on my own eyebrows.
+Let’s be honest, no one is really going to say you have bad brows unless you ask, and before that, you have to actually be aware of the problem.
+I feel there are a heap of women like myself who don’t see brows thinning and how much it impacts facial expressiveness.

 First was the consultation.
 I was sat down and handed a mirror as my brow expert began explaining the three points where my eyebrows should meet and how badly I needed to grow them out.
 The brow expert was Ros at the brown bar in Westfield Sydney CBD, sadly it’s no longer there.
 She explained again why full brows are so important in protecting your face and helping you feel more yourself, softer and even younger.
 It was one of those lightbulb moments 💡 I was dumbfounded on how thin my brows had become over the years without me even realising!